Implicit State Estimation via Video Replanning: Acknolwemgent

 \section{Acknolwemgent}

-This work was supported by the Industrial Technology Research Institute, Taiwan, and the National Science and Technology Council, Taiwan (114-2628-E-002 -021-).
+This work was supported by the Industrial Technology Research Institute, Taiwan, the National Science and Technology Council, Taiwan (114-2628-E-002 -021-), and the Taiwan Centers of Excellence.
 Shao-Hua Sun was supported by the Yushan Fellow Program by the Ministry of Education, Taiwan.